Kungbib/kblab/README.md

 Start environment using docker-compose.
 The local directory `./data` will be mounted on `/data` in the container.
 Any change from within the container will be reflected in the local directory and vice versa.

 ```
-# connect to data lab
 git clone https://github.com/kungbib/kblab
 cd kblab
 docker-compose exec repository.kb.se/lab/client /bin/bash
+d8fg7sjf4i # python
 ```

 Then, see [examples](#examples) below.

 ## API

-The API is a simple REST-based API on top of
+The API is a simple REST-based API that delivers JSON(-LD) describing packages and/or files with the addition of a search endpoint.

 ### URIs